mercadopago/devsite-docs/guides/online-payments/web-tokenize-checkout/receiving-payment-by-card.en.md

 >
 >Important
 >
-> * For mobile, please note that you should only include the path under the attribute **backUrl**, as the full domain should not be included.
+> For mobile, please note that you should only include the path under the attribute `backUrl`, instead of the full domain.

 This will display a payment button that will open the Web Tokenize Checkout.